rpgreview/papersandpaychecks/pnp.md

 ## 2.3 Tactical Task Resolution

+**General**

 A tactical round is a period of six seconds.
 It is used for physically dramatic actions where immediate time as of the essence which includes, as per the great time-honoured tradition of roleplaying games, of physical combat.
 Each tactical round's activity begins with the character with the highest physical initiative score, based on their Dexterity, and then proceeds in order to the lowest.
 A tactical round should be perceived as an abstract method for organising time and the sequence of action declarations when, of course, activity occurs in a continuous rate.

 A character typically may take two 'standard actions' in a tactical round.
 A standard action usually means make a skill roll or a move.
 In addition to standard actions there are short actions.
 A 'short action' is something that is performed quickly and can be combined with a standard action (e.g., get a something out of your pocket).
 A character is limited to two short actions per standard action, plus the character's DEX bonus.
 If the DEX bonus reduces this quantity to less to 0 or less then the character may has to count short actions as standard actions; all other things being equal this would only occur if the character has a DEX of 5 or less.
 Finally, there is a small number of actions (('free actions') which effectively take no time at all (e.g., drop an item).

+**Physical Conflict**

+Physical conflict is initiated when a character (PC or NPC) declares it as such.
+Other characters present may make a Perception skill check with a target number of 11; those that succeed make act as per normal on that tactical round and all subsequent rounds.
+Those that fail will have that number subtracted from their initial defense check (which is also usually based on Brawl).
+A character receives one standard action at 5 points or less of Dexterity, two from 6 to 15, three from 16 to 25 etc, and an equal number of defensive reactions.

+The purpose of combat is to hurt someone; except you can get hurt as well.

+1. Initiative
+- based on Dexterity (for physical), based on Wisdom (for mental), based on total Level (for social)
+- Maneuvers
+-- normal attack, normal defense
+-- all out attack, +3 to hit, no defense
+-- all out damage, +1x damage, no defense
+-- all out defense, -3 to hit, no attack
+-- all out damage reduction, -1x damage, but no attack -- retreat

 **Bully**